rigby132/HFcpp/README.md

 # HFcpp
-A simple implementation of the Hartree-Fock method (via the Self Consistend Field method (SCF))
+A simple implementation of the Hartree-Fock method.

 ## Dependencies
 This project depends on the OpenMP and Eigen libraries.